 Another Southampton player City are reportedly after is Ryan Bertrand.
 This one’s been around the rumour mill since last summer too.
 He’s a young, homegrown, England international, but I can’t see him being first choice if the interest is genuine.
 However, City need to sign new fullbacks and cover for both the left and right flanks, so could he be a backup?

-Speaking of the right flank, in the last few days the story broke about Dani Alves having agreed terms with City on a two year deal.
-Word has it that he’s negotiating his release from Juventus (he’s got one year left on his contract there), so that City can sign him on a free.
-Sure Alves is a player that Pep knows well and he’s a proven winner, but after seeing Maicon’s short spell with the Blues there’s reason to be wary.
-Alves is getting on a bit in years but he’s been impressive for Juve in both Serie A and the Champions League this year.
+Speaking of the right flank, in the last week the story broke about Dani Alves having agreed terms with City on a two year deal.
+He’s negotiating his release from Juventus (he had one year left on his contract there), so that City can sign him on a free.
+Alves is a player that Pep knows well and he’s a proven winner, but after seeing Maicon’s short spell with the Blues there’s reason to be wary.
+Alves is getting on a bit in years, but he’s been impressive for Juve in both Serie A and the Champions League this year.
 He could be useful.

 If you’ve read the whole of this article (thank you, you’re one of the more intelligent ones), you’ll know that City have been working hard to move players off the wage bill and Ellaqium Mangala is one of the main names mentioned.
 Mangala has been pictured in Lyon this week and the Lyon President has confirmed talks have taken place, but no deal has been reached yet.
 Mangala will undergo a medical at Lyon on Wednesday 21st June and the deal is expected to be completed.
 There talk of it being just another loan spell, mainly because Lyon aren’t confident that they can pay both the transfer fee and the players wages in one hit.
 However, I wouldn’t rule out the deal being a permanent one, and if it is a permanent one, I’d consider it a good move for all parties regardless of what the transfer fee might be.